ricsirigu/ricsirigu.github.io/src/data/blog/secure-by-design-hamster-wheel-of-pain/index.md

 # Secure by Design: The Hamster Wheel of Pain

-A few weeks ago, during an assessment, we found a second-order SQL injection.
+A few weeks ago, during an assessment, the team found a second-order SQL injection.

-Not a sophisticated zero-day.

-Not a complex exploit chain.
+Not a sophisticated zero-day, not a complex exploit chain.

-Not an obscure edge case hidden behind ten layers of business logic.
+Not even an obscure edge case hidden behind ten layers of business logic.

 A SQL injection.

 In 2026.
+A vulnerability that is almost thirty years old.

 In a world where secure coding guidelines have existed for decades, frameworks provide safer abstractions, and security tooling is everywhere, we are still finding vulnerabilities that should have been structurally impossible.

-That is the interesting part.

-Not the vulnerability itself.

-The interesting part is what the vulnerability says about the system that produced it.
+That is the interesting part, not the vulnerability itself, but what the vulnerability says about the system that produced it.

 Because a second-order SQL injection is rarely just a developer mistake.
 It is a symptom.
 It tells us that unsafe data flows were possible, that architectural guardrails were weak or missing, and that the organization was relying on people to remember the right thing instead of designing the wrong thing out of the system.